dcbaker/flatpaker/README.md

 1. Download the compressed project
 2. Download any mods or addons (optional)
 3. Write a toml description
-4. run `flatpaker --install install-deps` (which adds the runtime and sdk)
+4. run `flatpaker --install install-runtimes` (which adds the runtimes and sdks)
 5. run `flatpaker --install build *.toml` or `flatpaker --export --gpg-sign build *.toml` (for local install or for export to a shared repo)

 ### Toml Format